lukebarton/curriculum-vitae/README.markdown

 * Key technologies utilised within the system included:

- * The Zend Framework, MongoDB storage, PHP5 (for web application development) external APIs, an SMS gateway (for two-way SMS), an email dispatch service, a marketing and newsletter management service and PayPal (for client subscriptions)
+ * Zend Framework, MongoDB, external APIs, an SMS gateway (for two-way SMS), an email send service, MailChimp API and PayPal (for client subscriptions)

 ---